staticnet-io/staticnet-io.github.io/_posts/2024-12-26-python-practice-ai.md

 # - Creates a backup and rollback plan
 # Teaches error handling and safe deployment practices
 ```
+---

-Here's a starter template for the interface monitor to give you an idea:
+Here's a starter template for the interface monitor to give an idea:

 ```python
 from netmiko import ConnectHandler